pivotal/docs-tap/aws-services/concepts/about-aws-services.hbs.md

 # About the AWS Services package

-This topic tells you about what the AWS Services package is, the goals of the package, and some of its limitations.
+This topic tells you about the goal of the AWS Services package and some of its limitations.

 ## <a id="goals"></a> Goals

 The AWS Services package aims to provide a simple and seamless integration for a variety of AWS Services into Tanzu Application Platform.
-The goal is to minimize the time to value so that users can both offer and consume the AWS Services that they want on Tanzu Application Platform with minimal effort.
+The goal is to minimize the time to value so that users can both offer and consume the services from AWS that they want on Tanzu Application Platform with minimal effort.

-## <a id="challenges"></a> Challenges
+## <a id="limitations"></a> Limitations

-One of the main challenges in building a package to provide integrations with AWS is that there is a wide range of infrastructure and networking setups that must be taken into consideration.
-Consider the following, non-exhaustive list:
+The AWS Services package has to accommodate a wide range of infrastructure and networking setups.
+Each setup has different infrastructure and configuration requirements.

+Example setups include:

 - A Tanzu Application Platform cluster running on AWS EKS in "VPC A" connecting to RDS PostgreSQL service instances running in "VPC A"
 - A Tanzu Application Platform cluster running on AWS EKS in "VPC A" connecting to RDS PostgreSQL service instances running in "VPC B"
 - A Tanzu Application Platform cluster running on AWS EKS in "VPC A" connecting to Elasticache Redis service instances running in "VPC B"
 - A Tanzu Application Platform cluster running on Azure AKS connecting to RDS PostgreSQL service instances running in "VPC A"

-Each setup has a different set of infrastructure and configuration requirements.
 If not handled carefully, accommodating these differences could lead to the package configuration becoming too complex.